 Nevertheless, in this comparison, we only used the default parameters.
 Therefore, no changes were made to GC, JVM options, or any other parameters.
-Different applications may need different settings, we should have this in mind when using them in a real-life environment.
+Different applications may need different settings, and we should keep this in mind when using them in a real-life environment.

 5.3.
 Response Time

-Lastly, we'll use a different approach regarding response times as many of the benchmark tools available suffer from a problem called Coordinated Omission.
+We'll use a different approach regarding response times, as many of the benchmark tools available suffer from a problem called Coordinated Omission.
 We'll use hyperfoil, a tool designed to avoid this issue.
-During the test, many requests are created, but the idea is not to stress the application too much but rather just enough to measure its response time.
+During the test, many requests are created, but the idea is to not stress the application too much, just enough to measure its response time.

-Though, the test structure is pretty much similar to the previous one.
+The test structure is pretty similar to the previous one though:

 (Spring Boot JVM)

-Throughput and response time are not the same thing although related, they measure different things.
-Quarkus JVM version had a good performance under pressure and also when it comes to moderate load.
-It seems to have higher throughput and a slightly lower response time.
+Throughput and response time aren't the same thing, and although related, they measure different things.
+The Quarkus JVM version had good performance under pressure, and also when it came to moderate load.
+It seemed to have higher throughput and a slightly lower response time.